Pressure is off, let British gold rush begin

 Bookmakers had been offering those huge odds that Britain would not win a single gold medal at the Games.

-While that was an improbable scenario, four days of failure in archery, shooting, judo, handball and canoeing, punctuated by some plucky near misses, had caused a mild degree of panic and plenty of smug smirking from some of Britain’s sporting arch rivals, namely Australia.
+While that was an improbable scenario, four days of failure in archery, shooting, judo, handball and canoeing, punctuated by some plucky near misses, had caused a mild degree of panic and some smug smirks from some of Britain’s sporting arch rivals, namely Australia.

 Then, at lunchtime on Day Five, the nation let out a collective sigh of relief as rowers Helen Glover and Heather Stanning obliterated a high-class field to win the women’s pair in front of 25,000 screaming fans at Eton Dorney.